microbiomedata/docs/content/nmdc/src/reference/metag_wrapper_doc.rst

 Workflow Availability
 ---------------------
-The workflow is available in its individual components on GitHub and as a whole to run on `NMDC-EDGE <https://nmdc-edge.org/home>`_.
+The workflow is available in its individual components on GitHub and as a whole to run on `NMDC EDGE <https://nmdc-edge.org/home>`_.

 - `ReadsQC <https://github.com/microbiomedata/ReadsQC>`_
 - `MetaAssembly <https://github.com/microbiomedata/metaAssembly>`_